octave-online/octave-online-server/back-master/README.md

 ## Setup

 There are three versions of the back server.

-One uses Docker and is easier to set up and configure.
-The second uses SELinux and is faster, able to handle more concurrent sessions.
-The SELinux implementation is the one used on octave-online.net.
-In the third option, every Octave process is run without any sandboxing or resource limitations.
-This can make it easier to get started, but it is discouraged when using with untrusted users.
+1. Docker: Moderately easy to set up and configure.
+2. SELinux: Fast, and able to handle many concurrent sessions.
+3. Unsafe: Fast and easy, but not recommended with untrusted users.
+Every Octave process is run without any sandboxing or resource limitations.

 ### Option 1: Docker Setup